 Some examples of unified communications are :

-- Virtual PBXs: These allow for the unification of voice, video and messaging communications.
+- Virtual PBXs: they allow unified communication by voice, video and messaging.
 It is an excellent management and communication tool with different functionalities with which you can personalise your switchboard.
-Among the features offered by Fonvirtual PBXs, you can find :
+Among the features offered by Fonvirtual PBXs, you can find:

-- CRM: in addition to being able to integrate with the PBXs, they allow you to unify all communication about your customers in the same tool.
+- CRM: apart from being able to integrate with PBXs, they allow you to unify all communication about your customers in the same tool.
 With this integration, employees can share the interactions they have had with customers and all the information about them, and thus store everything on the same platform.
 All employees have access to it and can therefore attend to any external call without having previously attended to the same customer.

 These are the basic solutions that you can easily count on if you choose to use unified communications, although, depending on the company that equips you, you can count on more integrations and solutions for internal and external communication.
 You can discover the solutions offered by Fonvirtual here.